imranbarbhuiya/eslint-config-mahir/README.md

 - `edge` rules for projects running in edge
 - `jsdoc` jsdoc related config
 - `tsdoc` tsdoc related config (this config contains all the `jsdoc` rules too)
+- `no-deprecated` rules to warn about using deprecated apis
 - `prettier` adds all the prettier rules to eslint.

 ## Contributors ✨